 Ever Plan to Run a Business Strategy Day?
 This Agenda Will Help.
 In Blackboard Fridays Episode 33, Jacob talks about Growth Planning, Culture, and Productivity.
 Need this implemented into your business?
 Talk to the international business advisor who can do exactly that – Contact Jacob, Learn More, or Subscribe for Updates.

-All you need is a comprehensive guide to running a good strategy day (preferably for your General Manager, Office Manager, or 2IC to read and implement) – http://businessdepot.com.au/insights/how-to-run-a-business-strategy-day
+All you need is a comprehensive guide to running a good strategy day (preferably for your General Manager, Office Manager, or 2IC to read and implement) – like this one titled, conveniently, “How to Run a Great Business Strategy Day“.

 Who is Jacob Aldridge, Business Coach?